tcfabritius/RoomieChat/README.md

 3. run "pip install -r requirements.txt"
 4. run "python manage.py run server"
 5. Link to page is visible on command line.

+LIVE PREVIEWS NOT WORKING IN VERCEL OR ANYWHERE.